 If you have no access to a LNS, some of Mabel's favourite online suppliers are Sew & So (UK), Stitching Bits & Bobs (USA) and Hardanger Atelier (The Netherlands).

 Q: Do you design all the charts yourself?

 A: Yes, all our designs are originals, designed from scratch based on Mabel's own ideas; these initial ideas can come from fabrics, threads, nature, food, or anything else that happens to spark a thought.

 Q: Can I make changes to the design I bought?

-A: Yes, you may make any changes to it that you would like; use different threads or fabric, stitch only part of the design or stitch it several times to make a tablecloth, change the colours – your imagination is the only limit.
+A: Yes, you can make any changes to it that you'd like; use different threads or fabric, stitch only part of the design or stitch it several times to make a tablecloth, change the colours – your imagination is the only limit.
 The original fabric, threads, colours and layout of the design were obviously chosen for a reason, but they're not engraved in stone, so please enjoy playing around with the design.

 Q: When I buy a design, can I then do with it whatever I want?